jecs-imperial/integers/README.md

 Integers for the [Occam](http://djalbat.com/occam) proof assistant.

 This package is somewhat experimental.
-The idea is to define integers as either natural numbers, or natural numbers preceeded by a negative sign.
+The idea is to define integers as either natural numbers or as natural numbers preceeded by a negative sign.
 Put another way, the approach is not to have, say, two constructors for `zero`, one of type `NaturalNumber` and one of type `Integer`:
 ```
 Type NaturalNumber